gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Unprotect-RMSFile.md

 C:\Test.ptxt      C:\ Test.txt
 ```

-This command unprotects a single file named **Test.ptxt,** replacing this protected version of the file with an unprotected version in the same location.
+This command unprotects a single file named **Test.ptxt**, replacing this protected version of the file with an unprotected version in the same location.
 When an output directory is not provided and the *InPlace* parameter is specified, the source file is replaced.

 ### Example 2: Unprotect a single file, retaining the original file
 ```